MauricioSalazare/tensorpowerflow/README.md

     The number of nodes and branching per node can be controlled by parameters `nodes` and `child`, respectively.
 4. *Example 4:* Here we test the grid with a tensor of 3 dimensions.
 The first dimension is the number of scenarios (10 in the example).
 The second dimension, the number of time steps (8.760 to simulate a 30 min. resolution consumption for one year).
-The third dimension is the number of PQ nodes in the grid (33 PQ nodes for the based grid case).
+The third dimension is the number of PQ nodes in the grid (33 PQ nodes for the base grid case).

 ```python